SimonGuethler/foal/docs/docs/authentication-and-access-control/quick-start.md

 ### The Authentication Hooks (step 2)

 In step 2, the hook `@UseSessions` takes care of checking the session tokens and retrieve their associated user.
-The same applies to `JWTRequired` and `JWTOptional` with JSON Web Tokens.
+The same applies to `VerifyAndDecodeJWT` with JSON Web Tokens.

 You will find more information in the documentation pages dedicated to them.